ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 has been granted to the client instance and return the more limited access rights immediately.
 \[\[ [See issue #92](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/92) \]\]

 The client instance MAY include the `interact` field as described in {{request-interact}}.
-Inclusion of this field indicates that the client instance is capable of driving interaction with the RO, and this field replaces any values from a previous request.
+Inclusion of this field indicates that the client instance is capable of driving interaction with the end user, and this field replaces any values from a previous request.
 The AS MAY respond to any of the interaction responses as described in {{response-interact}}, just like it would to a new request.

 The client instance MAY include the `user` field as described in {{request-user}} to present new assertions or information about the end user.
 \[\[ [See issue #93](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/93) \]\]

-The client instance MUST NOT include the `client` section of the request.
+The client instance MUST NOT include the `client` section of the request, since the client instance is assumed not to have changed.
 \[\[ [See issue #94](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/94) \]\]

-The client instance MAY include post-interaction responses such as described in {{continue-after-interaction}}.
+The client instance MUST NOT include post-interaction responses such as described in {{continue-after-interaction}}.
 \[\[ [See issue #95](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/95) \]\]

 Modification requests MUST NOT alter previously-issued access tokens.
 Instead, any access